Feldy View Woodland Cemetery opened in April 2001.

 All burial plots are single depth graves.
 Ashes plots can be reopened.

-The first person to be buried in Feldy View Woodland Cemetery was Kathleen Bisco.
+The first people to be buried in Feldy View Woodland Cemetery were Kathleen Bisco, Eric Hardy, Geoffrey Shutes and Norman Ward.